spencerhcheng/holberton-system_engineering-devops/w2/d3/lecture_notes.md

 ## like Array, like String

+Arrays and String have more in common than you may think.
+Several earlier (and lower level) programming languages implemented Strings as Arrays, where each character is an element in the Array.
+While this doesn't directly apply to JavaScript in the same way (i.e. this is no Character data type), it does provide an explanation as to why Arrays and Strings share many of the same methods:

+* indexOf
+* concat
+* slice
+* [] indexing

 ## Why is style important?

 Your code will be read by the computer, the programmer, and often times other people